Jug McSpaden

-Early career
+Career

 Born in Monticello, Kansas, McSpaden became interested in golf at the age of ten, after seeing Harry Vardon play in Kansas City, Kansas.
 McSpaden worked as a caddie, then was elected to PGA Membership at age 18 on November 11, 1926.
 He played in the first Masters in 1934 and won the Pasadena Open in 1935; the Canadian Open in 1939; and both the Los Angeles Open and the Phoenix Open in 1944 (his only head-to-head win against Byron Nelson).
 In the late 1930s and early 40s McSpaden was the club pro at Winchester Country Club outside Boston.

 In 1938, McSpaden played in the second Bing Crosby Pro-Am and was partnered with Eddie Lowery, who had been the caddy of Francis Ouimet in the 1913 U.S. Open.

-Ryder Cup teams during World War II

 McSpaden was named to the U.S. Ryder Cup team in 1939, but the event was cancelled that year due to the outbreak of World War II.
 Other members of the Ryder Cup team that year included: Byron Nelson, Ralph Guldahl, Paul Runyan, Dick Metz, Craig Wood, Horton Smith, Walter Hagen, Sam Snead, and honorary captain Vic Ghezzi.
 McSpaden was also a member of the Ryder Cup team in 1941, 1942, and 1943; but during those years only exhibition matches were played as fundraisers for the war effort.
 Between 1942 and 1944 McSpaden and Byron Nelson, both of whom were rejected from the military for health reasons, made 110 exhibition fundraising appearances for the Red Cross and USO.

 Because of their consistent one-two finishes at these charity events, Nelson and McSpaden were together referred to as the "Gold Dust Twins".
 In 1944, when winners were paid in war bonds, McSpaden won $23,855.
 He claimed to have cleared less than $150 when he cashed them in.
 McSpaden's winnings that year were second only to Nelson's record-breaking $37,967 worth of bonds.

 In 1938, McSpaden and Byron Nelson complained to and then worked with a shoe manufacturer, Field and Flint, to improve the comfort and grip of golf shoes.
 For a time, they each received a 25 cent royalty for each pair of shoes sold.

 McSpaden and Nelson were the subject of "Iron Masters", a 1940s newsreel narrated by Bill Stern.